Dorothy Miles: Biography

 She married a fellow student, Robert Thomas Miles, in September 1958.
 They separated in 1959.
 She graduated in 1961 receiving a BA with distinction.
 She worked in the United States as a teacher and counsellor for deaf adults.
-In 1967, she joined the newly founded National Theatre of the Deaf and began to create sign language poetry that deaf people – as well as hearing people – could appreciate.
+In 1967, she joined the newly founded National Theatre of the Deaf (NTD) and began to create sign language poetry that deaf people – as well as hearing people – could appreciate.
+First a wardrobe mistress, she first acted with NTD in 1968 in their production of Dylan Thomas's Under Milk Wood, whose script she also helped to translate.
+Miles also worked with NTD's Little Theatre of the Deaf, which produced shows for children and teenagers.

+Miles graduated from Connecticut College with a master's degree in 1974; her thesis was titled "A History of Theatre Activities in the Deaf Community of the U.S.".

 In 1975, Miles left the NTD to work with the campus service for the deaf at California State University, Northridge.
 She returned to live in England in the autumn of 1977, after twenty years in the United States.
-Miles was soon involved in the National Union of the Deaf's Open Door (BBC TV) pioneering television programme (in which she performed her poem Language for the Eye) and was involved in discussions that led to the See Hear television series.
+Miles was soon involved in the National Union of the Deaf's pioneering television programme Signs of Life for Open Door (in which she performed her poem "Language for the Eye") and was involved in discussions that led to the See Hear television series.
 She took work with the British Deaf Association, working on various projects.
 She compiled the first teaching manual for BSL tutors and became involved in setting up the Council for the Advancement of Communication with Deaf People (CACDP).
 She also worked on the BDA dictionary.

 For a while she worked as a self-employed writer, lecturer and performer, becoming involved in promotion of sign language teaching and training of tutors and deaf theatre.
 She was involved in setting up and then teaching on the British Sign Language Tutor Training Course – the first university course for training deaf people to become BSL tutors.
 She also wrote the best-selling BBC book BSL – A beginner's guide, which was published to complement the television series.

-Suicide
+Death

 By the early 1990s, Miles was a key figure in the British Deaf Community.
 She died on 30 January 1993 when she fell from the window of her second-floor flat.
 The inquest at St. Pancras Coroner's Court concluded that she killed herself while experiencing manic depression.